drolsonmi/drolsonmi.github.io/Stats1040/Resources/TextbookSections.md

 * 7.1.2 Introducing the t-distribution (pages 278-281 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
 * 7.1.3 The t-distribution and the standard error of a mean (page 281 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
 * 7.1.5 One sample t-intervals (pages 282-285 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))

+# Lesson 20 Hypothesis Testing with 1 Sample Means
+## 20.1 Hypotheses
+* 5.3.1 Introducing Hypotheis Testing (page 195 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
+* 5.3.2 Setting up the null and alternate hypotheses (pages 196-198 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))